-This situation means that the information presented in the present Labour Market Profile may be outdated as the economic and political panorama is changing rapidly.
-Developing and updating the future editions of the Labour Market Profile will be challenging as valid information will be scarce in the future.
+This situation means that the economic and political panorama could changing rapidly and reshuffling the labour market's profile.
+Developing and updating the future editions of the Labour Market Profile could be challenging due to scarce valid information.

 EXECUTIVE SUMMARY